-1

 incentives provided

 to builders to

 create more

 affordable housing,

 as neighborhoods

 should consist of a

 balance of all

 income levels.
 The

 City is becoming

 more diverse, many

 New Americans

 who move here

 from other

 countries run into

 barriers that

 prevent them from

 finding housing,

 such as not having

 a credit history

 background.

 Affordable and

 convenient

 transportation

 options are needed

 to people living in

 all areas of the City;

 more bus

 stops/routes are

 needed.
 Many

-services exist
+Image: services exist Image: services exist

-throughout the

-community, but

-there are continual
+Image: sector of the sector

+Image: state of the state

-barriers such as
+barriers such as transportation, childcare for working families, and availability of affordable housing for people based on

-transportation,

-childcare for
+Image: state stat

+childcare for working families, and availability of affordable housing for people based on

-working families,
+working families, and availability of affordable housing for people based on

-and availability of
+and availability of affordable housing for people based on

-affordable housing
+affordable housing for people based on

 for people based on

-their wages and the

 fair market rents.

 To strengthen

 neighborhoods, it is

 important to

 continue the

 operations of

 several

 neighborhood

 schools.
 There is a

 need for increased

 security in schools,

 availability of

 parking,

 safety/security

 upgrades, and

 building

 maintenance and

-manitenance and